juju-solutions/layer-docker-resource/README.md

 name: my-charm
 resources:
   my-resource:
-    type: docker
+    type: oci-image
-    description: "The Docker image for this charm"
+    description: "The image for this charm"
 ```

 The charm would then use the follow reactive code to use the Docker image